Freemius/freemius-checkout-js/README.md

 > Call `restoreDunningIfPresent()` as early as possible, typically on page load,
 > to ensure the dunning flow is restored if needed.

+The method returns a Promise which resolves to the `Checkout` instance if the dunning flow was restored, or `null` if there was no dunning flow to restore.

 If you are using the hosted CDN version, the dunning flow is automatically restored for you, so you do not need to call this function manually.